hydrargyrum/junkyard/sh/grep-exit-codes.md

 - if it prints anything, grep returns 0
 - if it prints nothing, grep returns 1

-Corollary: when grep is used on an empty file, with or without `-v`, it always returns 1.
+Corollary: when `grep` receives an empty file, with or without `-v`, it always returns 1.

 ## Test it yourself